General ServicesExpand All

 - Captain Ernie’s Bistro features cafeteria-style dining with an outdoor seating area.
 Captain Ernie’s Bistro is wheelchair accessible.
 For allergen information please see a restaurant team member.

 All gift shops are wheelchair accessible.
 Please ask any team member for assistance.
-'Package Pick-up', available at all gift shops, provides guests the opportunity to shop throughout Sesame Place and have their purchases sent to Package Pickup, located at Finders Keepers, for pick-up later in the day.
+'Package Pick-up', available at all gift shops, provides guests the opportunity to shop throughout Sesame Place and have their purchases sent to Package Pickup, located at Sesame Souvenirs, for pick-up later in the day.

 Guests with Autism Spectrum Disorder (ASD)Expand All